konradkeska/outerspace-next/README.md

 - **Cobalt2**
 - **Nord**

 This theme is sort of a mix up of the ones I listed above.
-Basically I just took what I liked the most from those themes and customised it a little more.
+Basically I just took what I liked the most from those themes and customised them a little more.

 ## Screenshots